TAHA-brazy/wing-cfd-analysis/README.md

 The variation of aerodynamic coefficients with angle of attack was analyzed for clean wing and wing with winglet using Excel:

--Lift coefficient (Cl) vs Angle of Attack
+- Lift coefficient (Cl) vs Angle of Attack

 ![cl](images/cl.png)

--Drag coefficient (Cd) vs Angle of Attack
+- Drag coefficient (Cd) vs Angle of Attack

 ![CD](images/CD.png)

--Aerodynamic efficiency (Cl/Cd) vs Angle of Attack
+- Aerodynamic efficiency (Cl/Cd) vs Angle of Attack

 ![f](images/f.png)